Oral thrush in adults

-Speak to your GP if you develop symptoms of oral thrush.
 If left untreated, the symptoms will often persist and your mouth will continue to feel uncomfortable.

 In severe cases that are left untreated, there is also a risk of the infection spreading further into your body, which can be serious.

 Your GP will usually be able to diagnose oral thrush simply by examining your mouth.
 Sometimes they may also recommend blood tests to look for certain conditions associated with oral thrush, such as diabetes and nutritional deficiencies.

 Low numbers of the fungus Candida are naturally found in the mouth and digestive system of most people.
 They don't usually cause any problems, but can lead to oral thrush if they multiply.

 There are a number of reasons why this may happen, including:

 - taking a course of antibiotics, particularly over a long period or at a high dose

 - taking inhaled corticosteroid medication for asthma

 - wearing dentures (false teeth), particularly if they don't fit properly

 - having poor oral hygiene